 The story of it’s creation is fascinating, but is easily accessible elsewhere.
 What I want to get a grip on is it’s current, overwhelming magic.
 It pressed so many buttons for me that I can’t tell whether it’s the collective effect, or the pressing of one button in particular that left me so charmed (and so very happy and smug about being back there in four months time).

 Firstly there’s the stupendous setting.
 That’s gotta count for a fair bit.
-(That’s Isola Bella – the island in the middle of the pic, virtually swallowed up in precipitous mountains – some picturesquely snow-capped).
+(Top image – that’s Isola Bella – the island in the middle of the pic, virtually swallowed up in precipitous mountains – some picturesquely snow-capped).

 Then there’s its unapologetic theatricality.
 Gardens are theatre, and it’s sometimes a relief when this is declared outright.
 Surely no other garden does so as overtly as Isola Bella.
 Not only is it entirely over-the-top, there’s even a literal theatre in there.
 You can’t really imagine old Cardinal d’Este (of Villa d’Este) or Cardinal Gambara (of Villa Lante) quite approving.
 They knew how to mask their Renaissance extravagances behind philosophy, mythology, allegory, and mathematics.